 The create quota

-tag uses the specified value and description to create a quota variable when added to a question.
+tag uses the specified label (ID) and description to create a quota variable when added to a question.

 1. What is your gender identity?